 Introduction: In this article, to help celebrate National Hispanic Heritage Month (Sept.
 15-Oct.
 15), Gena Philibert-Ortega writes about the early Spanish-language newspapers available in GenealogyBank, and how they can help with your Hispanic family history research.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Ethnic newspapers have historically been an important part of the communities they served.
 Having access to a newspaper that reflected the community’s concerns and interests, written by people from that community who shared similar experiences and beliefs, was important.
 Immigrant communities relied on these newspapers to help them learn more about their homelands and their new adopted country.

 These newspapers printed articles and information about the local community and its members just like the larger English-language city newspapers that covered these areas.
 However, in the case of the Spanish-language press, the reporting was done for that specific community and reflected their experience, something that was simply not available from other more mainstream newspapers that reflected often racist viewpoints.